 Excerpt: The FAA says it’s illegal to operate a drone for business or commercial purposes, no matter how seemingly benign.

-“But that’s not stopping people,” said Ladd Sanger, a Dallas-based aviation lawyer and a managing partner with Slack & Davis.
+“But that’s not stopping people,” said Ladd Sanger, a Dallas-based aviation lawyer and a managing partner with Slack Davis Sanger.
 “We’re seeing a lot of people violating the FAA regulation.”
 Read The Wichita Eagle story below.

 Drone technology way ahead of FAA as it tries to set rules for use